 To quote Vera Jourova, Commissioner for Justice, Consumers, and Gender Equality, “In today’s world, the way we handle data will determine to a large extent our economic future and personal safety.
 We need modern rules to respond to new risks, so we call on EU governments, authorities and businesses to use the remaining time efficiently and fulfil their roles in the preparations for the big day.”

-As well as providing an updated amendment on laws and policies, the GDPR is also an attempt to create a stronger and more unified data protection that will bring together all previous and other regulations throughout the EU.
-This regulation will be consistent throughout all 28 of the EU member states and is designed to simplify the regulatory environment.
+As well as providing an updated amendment to laws and policies, the GDPR is also an attempt to create stronger and more unified data protection that will bring together all previous and other regulations throughout the EU.
+This regulation will be consistent throughout all 28 EU member states and is designed to simplify the regulatory environment.

 What this also means is that there will be considerable consequences for non-complying companies, as previously mentioned.
 Those who fail to adhere to the GDPR’s new requirements face fines of up to €20,000,000 or 4% of the business’s annual global turnover.

-One of the biggest changes in the GDPR is the extended jurisdiction of regulatory landscape.
-Prior to the proposed regulation, there was ambiguity surrounding territorial applicability, and it wasn’t clear whether it also applied to companies that weren’t physically located in the EU, however dealt with EU business.
+One of the biggest changes in the GDPR is the extended jurisdiction of the regulatory landscape.
+Prior to the proposed regulation, there was ambiguity surrounding territorial applicability, and it wasn’t clear whether it also applied to companies that weren’t physically located in the EU, however, dealt with EU business.
 The GDPR makes it explicitly clear that it applies to ‘the processing of personal data by controllers and processors in the EU, regardless of whether the processing takes place in the EU or not.’
-It also applies to data subjects that have activity relating to, or offer goods and services to EU citizens.
+It also applies to data subjects that have activities relating to or offering goods and services to EU citizens.

 Circumstances surrounding consent have been strengthened to ensure consumers are not unknowingly allowing businesses to process their data.
 Companies will now have to provide a request for consent in legible and accessible language.
 This means no more lengthy, unintelligible terms and conditions that the average consumer will have difficulty understanding.
 Consent must be apparent, and it also must be easy to give and withdraw it.